sagar-uprety/ecs-on-ec2-terraform/README.md

 - ALB access logs (stored in S3)
 - ECS task logs in CloudWatch Logs

+## Application Source Repository

+The sample e-commerce application (Node.js) with source code and dockerfile can be found [here](https://github.com/sagar-uprety/ecs-shop-app-nodejs-sample)

 ## Contributing

 1. Fork the repository